Metric Optimization in Penner Coordinates: Appendix

 Since $e^t > 0$ for all $t \in \bR$, this map is well defined, and it clearly maps each vertex to itself.
 Furthermore, we have for a point $x \in e_{ij}$ with barycentric coordinates $(w_i, w_j, 0)$ that the hyperbolic distance $d_H$ between $x$ and $P(x)$ is given by

 where $l_{ij}$ is the Euclidean length of $e_{ij}$.
 By similar direct calculations, we also have the result for the edges $e_{jk}$ and $e_{ki}$.

-Uniqueness follows from the fact that there is a unique projective map that sends four points that are not colinear to four points that are not colinear. $P$ must send the three vertices $v_i, v_j, v_k$ to themselves, and the image under $P$ of the intersection $m$ of the three altitudes for the equilateral triangles is determined by the translations.
-Since these four points are not colinear, their image determines $P$ entirely. \end{proof}
+Uniqueness follows from the fact that there is a unique projective map that sends four points that are not colinear to four points that are not colinear. $P$ must send the three vertices $v_i, v_j, v_k$ to themselves; we show that the image of the midpoint $m$ of $T_{ijk}$ is determined by $\tau$.
+Consider the lines $l_i, l_j, l_k$ between $v_i, v_j, v_k$ and $m$ respectively.
+The intersection of these lines is $m$, and they intersect the opposite edges of the triangles at the midpoints $m_{jk}, m_{ki}, m_{ij}$.
+As $P$ is projective, it maps these lines to lines $P(l_i), P(l_j), P(l_k)$.
+Moreover, the position of $P(m_{ij})$ is determined by the condition $d_H(m_{ij}, P(m_{ij})) = \tau_{ij}$, and likewise for $m_{jk}, m_{ki}$.
+Thus, $P(l_i), P(l_j), P(l_k)$ are determined by the translations, so their intersection $P(m)$ is also determined by the translations.
+As lines that intersect $e_{jk}$ and $v_i$ are in one to one correspondence with $\tau_{ij}$ and likewise for $\tau_{jk}$, distinct translations correspond to distinct projective maps.

+Conversely, for a general projective map $P:T_{ijk} \to T_{ijk}$, we have that $P(m)$ must lie in the interior of $T_{ijk}$, and there is some choice of $\tau$ such that the projective map they induce maps $m$ to $P(m)$, so by uniqueness $P$ must be this projective map. \end{proof}